Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Malacca (also Melacca, English Malacca, Malay.
-Melaka) - the capital city of the state of Malacca on the west coast of the mainland (Malak peninsula) of Malaysia, 120 kilometers south of Kuala Lumpur.
-Most of the city's population has Chinese roots.
-Descendants of European colonizers from mixed marriages also live here.
-The population of the city in 2010 numbered more than 483 thousand people.
+Malacca (also Melaka) is a city and the capital of the state of Malacca on the west coast of mainland Malaysia (the Malay Peninsula), 120 kilometers south of Kuala Lumpur.
+The majority of the city's population has Chinese roots.
+Also living here are descendants of European colonizers from mixed marriages.
+The city's population in 2010 was over 483,000 people.

-Once Malacca was the first capital of Malaysia, and was so until the Portuguese landed here in 1511.
-Then Malacca was taken by the Portuguese fleet under the command of Albuquerque.
-In 1641, the Dutch took possession of Malacca, and in 1795 they were replaced by the British.
+Once upon a time, Malacca was the first capital of Malaysia, and it remained so until the Portuguese landed here in 1511.
+At that time, Malacca was taken by the Portuguese fleet under the command of Albuquerque.
+In 1641, the Dutch took possession of Malacca, and in 1795, the English took over.

-Due to its rich history, Malacca is one of the most popular tourist destinations in mainland Malaysia and is considered the cultural center of the country.
-And in 2008, the city was included in the UNESCO World Heritage List.
-It is quite reasonable to compare Malacca with Russian St. Petersburg.
-But, unfortunately, Russian tourists, most often preferring beach holidays and night entertainment, this city is visited very rarely.
+Thanks to its rich history, Malacca is one of the most popular places among tourists in mainland Malaysia and is considered the cultural center of the country.
+In 2008, the city was inscribed as a UNESCO World Heritage Site.
+It would be quite reasonable to compare Malacca to Russia's Saint Petersburg.
+But, unfortunately, this city is visited very rarely by Russian tourists, who most often prefer beach holidays and nightlife.

-Most of the attractions of the city are located nearby, which allows you to get acquainted with the city in one day.
-The city is very interesting for its historical sights and everything here is permeated with historical events of different periods.
-The nightlife is not forgotten in the city.
+Most of the city's attractions are located close together, allowing you to get a quick acquaintance with the city in one day.
+The city is very interesting for its historical attractions, and everything here is permeated with historical events from different periods.
+Nightlife is also not forgotten here.
 There are nightclubs, bars, and excellent restaurants.
-You should not count on a beach holiday in Malacca – this is a port city.
+Don't count on a beach vacation in Malacca – it's a port city.

-The infrastructure for tourists looking for cultural sightseeing holidays is at a high level here.
-Hotels in Malacca are of different levels: you can find very budget accommodation or stay in luxury apartments for very reasonable money.
+The infrastructure for tourists seeking cultural and excursion-based vacations is at a high level here.
+Malacca's hotels are of various levels: you can find very budget accommodation or stay in luxurious apartments for very reasonable money.

 Tioman Island